MicrosoftDocs/dynamics365smb-docs/business-central/admin-teams-integration.md

 - Allow URL previews

-    **Allow URL previews** setting must be turned on.
-Otherwise, a card can't be geenerated for Business Central links pasted into a Teams conversation.
+    **Allow URL previews** policy setting must be turned on.
+Otherwise, a card can't be generated for Business Central links pasted into a Teams conversation.
 For more information about this setting, see [Manage messaging policies in Teams](/microsoftteams/messaging-policies-in-teams).

 ### Managing the Business Central app (optional)

 As a Teams administrator, you can manage all apps for your organization, including the [!INCLUDE [prodshort](includes/prodshort.md)] app.
-You can approve or upload [!INCLUDE [prodshort](includes/prodshort.md)] app for your organization, block user's from installing the app, and more.
+You can approve or install the [!INCLUDE [prodshort](includes/prodshort.md)] app for your organization, block user's from installing the app, and more.

 For more information, see the following articles in the Microsoft Teams documentation: